 Talent placing the tube in a centrifuge.

 Talent removing supernatant from the tube.

+TXT: For preparing tumor samples for DDAOG staining, please see Section 3 of the text protocol.

 DDAO-Galactoside Staining of Senescence-Associated Beta-Galactosidase (SA--Gal) in Cell or Tumor Samples

-For staining, add Bafilomycin A (single letter ‘A’)-DMEM (D-M-E-M) solution to the cell pellet samples at a concentration of 1 × 106 cells per milliliter [1] and incubate for 30 minutes at 37 degrees Celsius on a rotator or shaker at a slow speed [2].
+For staining, add the solution of 1 micromolar Bafilomycin A (single letter ‘A’) in DMEM (D-M-E-M) to the cell pellet samples at a concentration of 1 × 106 cells per milliliter [1] and incubate for 30 minutes at 37 degrees Celsius on a rotator or shaker at a slow speed [2].

 WIDE: Talent adding Bafilomycin A-DMEM solution to the cell pellet.